 Encourage your child to drink clear fluids such as water with ice chips, children's electrolyte solutions, sodas like ginger ale, or clear broth.
 Fluids decrease the risk of dehydration.

-Call your child's doctor if your child is lethargic, not drinking, or if you cannot keep his fever down.
+Call your child's doctor if your child is lethargic, not drinking, or if you cannot keep their fever down.

 Can Roseola Be Prevented?